Lsverry/Mildew-Detection-in-Cherry-Leaves/README.md

 ## Credits
 - [**Malaria Detector**](https://github.com/Code-Institute-Org/WalkthroughProject01): This project served as a foundational inspiration not only to structure and develop our project, but also to guide several key aspects of the implementation.
 We adapted and reused several blocks of code from the malaria detector project to meet project deadlines and ensure the successful delivery of the application.

+- **Model Loading Code**: The approach to downloading and loading the model dynamically from an external source was inspired by discussions on GitHub and Stack Overflow, one particular source of inspiration was the [Stack Overflow post](https://stackoverflow.com/questions/38511444/python-download-files-from-google-drive-using-url) on downloading large files from external links during application runtime.